 Year of Call:

-Will’s advice is thorough and comprehensive, and he always aims to be practical, realistic and attuned to the needs and expectations of his clients, whilst seeking to achieve the best outcome reasonably possible.
+Will’s advice is thorough and comprehensive, and he always aims to be practical, realistic and attuned to the needs and expectations of his clients, whilst always seeking to achieve the best outcome reasonably possible.
 He is comfortable and confident in handling expert evidence in factually complex medical situations, and in dealing with medical experts in conference and in court.
-His experience of, and expertise in, Cost Management hearings is particularly useful to his clients, given the importance to the whole of the claim of the costs budgeting process.
+He strives to put clients at ease, and to always put them and their needs and interested at the centre of all of his work.

-Assisting Harry Trusted with drafting an advice on quantum and drafting a Schedule of Loss in a case involving alleged misdiagnosis of a spinal infection.
-The case involved a claim for substantial periodical payments in relation to the care claim, and is pleaded with a capitalised value of around £2.4 million.
+- acting, led by Harry Trusted, in a case involving alleged misdiagnosis of a spinal infection.
+The case involved a claim for substantial periodical payments in relation to the care claim, and settled shortly before trial for a capitalised value of around £1.3 million

-Acting, led by Harry Trusted, for a claimant in an action against an NHS Trust and the police after she was seriously injured in a suicide attempt, resulting in bi-lateral below-knee amputations.
-The claim involved significant prosthetic and care claims, and was settled after a joint settlement meeting for £2 million.
+- being instructed as a junior, again led by Harry Trusted, for a claimant in an action against an NHS Trust and the police after she was seriously injured in a suicide attempt, resulting in bi-lateral below-knee amputations.
+The claim involved significant prosthetic and care claims, and was settled after a joint settlement meeting for £2 million

-Appearing for the Claimant at trial in an action relating to allegations of negligence during a total knee replacement.
-The case involved contested expert evidence concerning surgical technique and analysis of post-operative radiography.
+- appearing for the Claimant at trial in an action relating to allegations of negligence during a total knee replacement.
+The case involved contested expert evidence concerning surgical technique and analysis of post-operative radiography, and

 Appointments & Memberships